Computing the Committor with the Committor: an Anatomy of the Transition State Ensemble: Müller-Brown Potential - Additional information

 \subsubsection{Committor model training details}

 To model the committor function $q_\theta(\textbf{x})$ at each iteration, we used the x and y Cartesian coordinates of the diffusing particle as inputs of a neural network (NN) with architecture [2, 20, 20, 1] nodes/layer.
 For the optimization, we used the ADAM optimizer with an initial learning rate of $10^{-3}$ modulated by an exponential decay with multiplicative factor $\gamma=0.99999$.
 The training was performed for $\sim$20000 epochs.
 The $\alpha$ hyperparameter in Eq.~\ref{eq:total_loss} was set to 10.
-The number of iterations, the corresponding dataset size, and the $\lambda$ used in the biased simulations are summarized in Table~\ref{sup_tab:muller_iterations} alongside the lowest value obtained for functional $K_m$ (e.q. the variational loss term $L_v$ ), which provides a quality and convergence measure.
+The number of iterations, the corresponding dataset size, and the $\lambda$ used in the biased simulations are summarized in Table~\ref{sup_tab:muller_iterations} alongside the lowest value obtained for functional $K_m$ (e.q. the variational loss term $L_v$ ), which provides a quality and convergence measure\enrico{, the simulation time $t_s$ and the output sampling time $t_o$.
+To have a direct comparison with the reference numerical result $\mathcal{K}_m=4.18$, the reported $\mathcal{K}_m$ values are computed on the ideal dataset described in Sec.~\ref{sup_sec:numerical_muller}}.

+\enrico{In Fig.~\ref{sup_fig:muller_committor_analysis}, we report the results of a standard committor analysis for a set of 500 configurations with $0.45<q<0.55$ sampled with our approach.
+For each configuration, 100 independent trajectories were run to estimate the corresponding committor value.}